huafu/ember-img-manager/README.md

     - `progress`: the value representing the percentage of the image which has been loaded already
     - `load-error`: name of an Ember action to trigger when the image fails to load
     - `load-success`: name of an Ember action to trigger when the image loads successfully
+    - `lazyLoad`: whether to directly load the image or wait until it appears in the viewport (will override anything set in the rules)

 * One thing to note is that the `<img>` is then wrapped inside a `<span>` which has `display: inline-block`.
 It should not break your design in most of the cases.